petbrueck/sursol/README.md

 **sursol** is a set of user-written Stata commands that standardizes and simplifies repetitive tasks within the realm of data collection using the Survey Solutions software package.

 ## **Content**
 The list of sub-commands of **sursol**  is work in progress and improved continuously.
-The commands have not been used in enough scenarios if Beta Status is indicated.
+Some of those commandshave not been used in many survey scenarios which increases the likelihood of bugs.
+Anyone is more than welcome to report any bug or provide feature requests!

 No responsibility or liability for the correct functionality of any of the commands is taken!

 ### Server and Field Management